Robbery Case Dismissed After the Preliminary Hearing

 But then, when we took the additional step of showing that the woman wasn't even present when the property was allegedly taken, and the police had screwed up.
 They had done a horrible job on the report.

-They might not even be able to prove any cause whatsoever because for a robbery, you need somebody present when the property is taken or, number two, some force or fear was used during the escape.
+They might not even be able to prove any cause whatsoever because, for a robbery, you need somebody present when the property is taken or, number two, some force or fear was used during the escape.
 So, they didn't have that here.

 So, once the judge realized that the entire case was dismissed at the end.
-I wanted to nudge the prosecutor to have her dismiss the case once she realized how idiotic it was and how poor of a police job they had done, but she was oblivious — didn't even know what to do, didn't even know what to say.
+I wanted to nudge the prosecutor to have her dismiss the case once she realized how idiotic it was and how poor of a police job they had done, but she was oblivious — she didn't even know what to do, didn't even know what to say.

 Weaknesses in the Prosecution's Case